We hope you enjoy reading this article.

 How to Create a Parental Control App on Android

-I will now explain the steps you need to take to create a parental control app on Android, and these are as follows:
+I will now explain the steps you need to take to create a parental control app for an Android device, and these are as follows:

 1. Define the Android parental control app project scope